 Various types of forced degradation studies should be performed throughout the development process.
 The drug product should be tested at high- and low-dose concentrations, as well as in any configurations unique to a specific product.
 Each sample should be subjected to stress from high temperatures, kinetic force, and any other likely pathways of degradation; but care must be taken not to exceed the intensity of realistic potential stressors.

 Throughout each stress trial, the solid state chemical should be analyzed for all likely responses to each stressor; for example, breakdown of molecular bonds, loss of chemical groups, physical weakening, changes in appearance, or any other functional or structural alterations.
 Some of these results may be immediately obvious, while others may only become apparent through analytical methods such as electrophoresis or chromatography.

-Photolytic stability studies evaluate the API’s reactions to light and air.
+Photolytic stability studies evaluate the solid state API’s reactions to light and air.

 Photodegradation typically results from exposure to air and sunlight, and takes the forms of hydrolysis and oxidation reactions.
 Unlike degradation due to kinetic factors or temperature extremes, photodegradation can occur even in ordinary storage conditions, if a pharmaceutical’s packaging material fails to provide adequate protection from sunlight.
 Thus, before a drug candidate is prepared for shipping, its photolytic stability must be assessed.

 To initiate a photochemical reaction, the solid state chemical is bombarded with photons, whose energy is absorbed by the API’s molecules.
 This absorbed energy rapidly pushes the configuration of that molecular structure into an excited state, which may or may not be kinetically stable, depending on a range of chemical and environmental factors.
 If the molecular structure is unable to maintain its stability, it may decompose into high-energy fragments, which react with other molecular fragments as they dissipate into the surrounding environment as pollutants.